TheOdinProject/curriculum/databases/databases/databases_and_sql.md

 You will start with the questions like the ones above and then have to figure out how to ask them properly of your database, which likely has a bunch of different tables in it.
 Everyone probably visualizes it a bit differently, but finding a way to visualize what's going on when you do SQL queries is pretty important.
 We actually think of Excel tables moving in our heads and combining with each other and reshuffling as necessary.
 To each their own.

-We'll move beyond just the `SELECT "users".* FROM "users" LIMIT 1` queries and into more dynamic topics like joining tables together, performing calculations on the results, and grouping results together in new ways.
+We'll move beyond just the `SELECT users.* FROM users LIMIT 1` queries and into more dynamic topics like joining tables together, performing calculations on the results, and grouping results together in new ways.

 <!-- markdownlint-disable-next-line TOP004 -->
 #### A note on resources